-The portfolio management team regularly reviews each account portfolio based upon, among other factors, the account's investment objective, client guidelines, market conditions, and changes in the client's financial status, as communicated by the client.
+The portfolio management team, assisted by the portfolio administrator regularly reviews each client account portfolio based upon, among other factors, the account's investment objective, client guidelines, market conditions, and changes in the client's financial status, as communicated by the client.
 Portfolio managers, research analysts and traders may contribute to this review process, as appropriate.